measure-sh/measure/self-host/clickhouse/README.md

 ## Reset

 Run the `./rigmarole.sh` script to rollback all migrations and re-apply again.
-This will effectively reset the entire database.
+This will effectively reset the entire database and &amp; clear all data.